-Second, treated and placebo special servicers may not be comparable.
-I control special servicer fixed effects.
-Notably, before the ownership changes, the loss rates were lower for treated servicers relative to placebo servicers.
+The second potential confounder is the difference across treated versus placebo special servicers, which I control for using special servicer fixed effects.
+If anything, a comparison of loss rates for treated versus placebo servicers in the pre-period suggests the bias due to differences between treated and placebo servicers works against the finding above.
+Before ownership changes, the loss rates were lower for treated servicers relative to placebo servicers.

 Third, loans serviced by treated versus placebo servicers could be different.
-I control for predetermined loan attributes reported in Table 1, including the initial debt service coverage ratio (DSCR) and initial loan-to-value (two loan quality measures commonly used to underwrite commercial mortgages), initial loan balance, indicators for loans with balloon payments, with fixed interest rates, indicators for property types (hotels, industrial properties, apartments, offices, re-tail), year of securitization, the number of properties, property age, and an indicator for loans with missing loan attributes.
+I control for predetermined loan attributes reported in Table 1, including the initial debt service coverage ratio (DSCR) and initial loan-to-value (two loan quality measures commonly used to underwrite commercial mortgages), initial loan balance, indicators for loans with balloon payments, with fixed interest rates, indicators for property types (hotels, industrial properties, apartments, offices, retail), year of securitization, the number of properties, property age, and an indicator for loans with missing loan attributes.
+Column 2 repeats column 1 but further winsorizes loss rates at the top 1% to show that the results are not driven by outliers.